nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

     ```
     > kubectl create namespace nginx-cluster-connector
     ```
 3. In order to make the credential available to NGINX Cluster Connector, we need to create a Kubernetes secret.
-Copying the following content to a text editor, and fill in the username and password under `data`, with base64 representation of the username and password obtained in step 1:
+Copying the following content to a text editor, and fill in under `data` the base64 representation of the username and password obtained in step 1:
     ```
     apiVersion: v1
     kind: Secret